webdevelopers-eu/javascript-dna/README.md

 }
 ```

-You can register multiple rewrite functions.
+You can register multiple rewrite callbacks.
 They will be called in order of registration.

+The resulting URI will be resolved to absolute URL if it is relative after all rewrite callbacks were applied.

 ### Custom Downloader